tmaster628/Fall22_CS111A_S8/README.md

-# CS111A Section 8
+# CS111A Section 5
-_CS111A Code Repository for Section 5 (Fall 2023)_
+_CS111A Code Repository for Section 5 (Winter 2024)_

-Welcome back to CS111A!
+Welcome back to CS111ACE!
 Today we'll be talking about pipes!...

 To clone this repository, log into myth, navigate to where you want the project to live, and then type